 Death by car crash is something we wouldn’t wish on our worst enemy.
 Sadly, the child star of the 2012 Bad News Bears remake suffered this fate.
 The 20-year-old was along for the ride when her car got rear-ended by a semi-truck and hit by another vehicle.

 Next: This actor tragically died doing what he loved.

-Although largely remembered for his role in The Fast and the Furious films, Paul Walker also appeared in many movies and TV shows as a child, including Highway to Heaven and Throb.
+The Fast and the Furious star Paul Walker also appeared in many movies and TV shows as a child, including Highway to Heaven and Throb.
 His big break came when he was cast in 1986’s Monster in the Closet, a horror comedy movie that also featured Stacy Ferguson (of Black Eyed Peas), Howard Duff, and John Carradine.